voilab/csv-parser/README.md

 + with PSR streams, carriage returns are not supported in headers and in cells content
 + guessing processes are unlikely to fit your specific needs immediately.
-Before create an issue or a PR, try to extends the guess classes and make your own specific adaptations
+Before creating an issue or a PR, try to extends the guess classes and make your own specific adaptations

 ## Testing